Biden heading to Ohio to spotlight rule to rescue pensions – KION546

 Associated Press

-WASHINGTON (AP) — President Joe Biden is heading to Ohio to showcase a rule aimed at shoring up pensions for millions of workers.
+CLEVELAND (AP) — President Joe Biden has headed to Ohio to showcase federal action aimed at shoring up pensions for millions of workers.
 It’s part of a broader effort to reinvigorate his political standing with blue-collar voters.
 Ohio has been trending strongly Republican in recent years, with Donald Trump easily carrying it twice.
 But Democrats have hopes of winning a Senate seat that is coming open.
 Biden on Wednesday is announcing a federal rule change that will allow major new financial support for troubled pensions that cover some 2 million to 3 million workers.